Oklahoma State puts home win streak on the line against No. 15 Creighton - WTOP News

 BOTTOM LINE: Oklahoma State hosts No. 15 Creighton aiming to extend its three-game home winning streak.

-The Cowboys have gone 3-1 in home games.
-Oklahoma State has a 0-2 record in one-possession games.
+The Cowboys have gone 3-1 at home.
+Oklahoma State averages 76.7 points and has outscored opponents by 10.2 points per game.

-The Bluejays play their first true road game after going 5-1 with a 1-1 record in neutral-site games to begin the season.
-Creighton ranks eighth in the Big East scoring 33.0 points per game in the paint led by Ryan Kalkbrenner averaging 10.7.
+The Bluejays play their first true road game after going 5-1 with a 1-1 record in neutral-site games to start the season.
+Creighton is third in the Big East giving up 63.7 points while holding opponents to 41.5% shooting.

-TOP PERFORMERS: Javon Small is shooting 44.2% and averaging 14.0 points for the Cowboys.
-Jarius Hicklen is averaging 1.5 made 3-pointers for Oklahoma State.
+TOP PERFORMERS: Javon Small is shooting 35.7% from beyond the arc with 2.0 made 3-pointers per game for the Cowboys, while averaging 14 points, 5.6 rebounds and 5.6 assists.
+John-Michael Wright is shooting 33.9% and averaging 10.3 points for Oklahoma State.

 Baylor Scheierman is scoring 18.2 points per game and averaging 7.0 rebounds for the Bluejays.
-Trey Alexander is averaging 15.8 points and 6.5 rebounds for Creighton.
+Trey Alexander is averaging 15.8 points for Creighton.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.